In the Times and Sunday Times Good University Guide 2022, we are ranked in the top 20 UK universities for subjects allied to medicine (19th out of 82)

 - Applying Skills of Critical Enquiry (project)

-- Practice based Learning 3 inc. 11 weeks of PBL
+- Practice based Learning 3 (including 11 weeks of Practice based Learning)

 Teaching, learning and assessment